y1yang0/opentelemetry-go-compile-instrumentation/_docs/implementation.md

 var Hook func()
 ```

+## 2. Linkage via golinkname
+The `Hook` function is linked to the monitoring code using the `//go:linkname` directive.
+This allows us to dynamically associate the hook with the target function at compile time.

 # Implementation Details
+## 1. Adding Dependencies
-First, we add new dependencies to the user's project by creating or modifying files.
+To enable the instrumentation, we first add the necessary dependencies to the user's project.
+This can be done by creating or modifying files.
 For example:

 ```go
 // otel_importer.go